strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 ## Deploy the pilot

 Use SCCM connector (hopefully) to pass off plan to that for implementation.
 Or you can export some file (XML I think) to pass over to SCCM manually.
+Once your deployment implementation tool has started the pilot deployment, you can use Update Readiness to monitor the progress and results of the deployment as described in [Deploy pilot with Update Readiness](update-readiness-deploy-pilot.md).